yitzchak/dicy/docs/README.md

     the YAML option files, or TeX magic comments.
 -   [Events][] — The events emitted during a build.
 Only applicable when using the library interface to DiCy.
--   [Rules][] — A description of the rules used when executing a DiCy build.

 ## Command Line Usage